SpiderSuite/SpiderSuite.github.io/sponsor.md

 image: /img/hero3.png
 ---

-# Become a supporter of SpiderSuite
+# Become a supporter of SpiderSuite and OSINT Template Engine

-Your donations support the development & advancement of **Spider Suite**.
+Your donations support the development & advancement of **Spider Suite** and **OSINT Template Engine**.
-Any amount is acceptable and will help attain the goal of making **Spider Suite** the de-facto tool for web security crawling.
+Any amount is acceptable and will help attain the goal of making **Spider Suite** the de-facto tool for web security crawling and **OSINT Template Engine** the de-facto tool for intelligence gathering.

-_**Want to become a main supporter or partner with SpiderSuite?**_ Feel free to [contact us](/contacts/).
+_**Want to become a main supporter or partner?**_ Feel free to [contact us](/contacts/).

 ## Support via Bitcoin